Free Printable: Low Carb & Keto Food List

 These keto crab cakes can be served as an appetizer or a main dish.
 Try the pairings below, but no matter what, don’t forget a squeeze of fresh lemon juice!

-- Dipping Sauce – Try homemade tartar sauce (it’s keto!), spicy appetizer dipping sauce, or remoulade sauce.
+- Dipping Sauce – Try keto tartar sauce, Asian spicy mayo, or remoulade sauce.

 More Low Carb Crab Recipes